-Summer is typically about enjoying the garden over Christmas and summer holidays.
-Give the garden a lift for Christmas with bright plants and striking pots.
+Summer is the time to enjoy the garden.
+Give the garden a lift for Christmas with bright plants and pots.
 There are many hardy perennials (as well as annuals) that provide long-lasting colour.
 Plant African Daisies and Arctotis for their large daisy flowers, or Verbenas and Pigface for vivid colour.
 Perennial Petunias are also great and they come in a wide range of colours.
-For foliage colour Flaxes, Cordylines and the Canna Lily ‘Tropicana’ are eye-catching and provide great structure and drama.
+For foliage colour , the gorgeous heucheras in their amazing array of colours are hard to resist, and Flaxes, Cordylines and the Canna Lily ‘Tropicana’ are eye-catching and provide great structure and drama.
 Plant Kangaroo Paws, Grevilleas and Brachycome daisies for the longest flowering period.
 Kangaroo Paws have been fantastic this year.
 In shady spots, Nandinas, Crotons and Gold Dust Plant brighten up dull areas.
 Fuchsias and Dipladenia provide bright flower colour (although these need a little bit more water).
 As you plant at this unpredictable time of year, be sure to water plants in regularly, especially on very hot, windy days.
 Mulch well and encourage your new plants along with liquid fertiliser fortnightly.

 Mulching & Composting